archanshahh/Teenpatti-Game/README.md

 # Teenpatti-Game

-Description:
-Teenpatti is Indian-style poker which lets gamers play it in multiplayer mode.
-Players can use mulitple pcs on same wireless network to smoothly play this game.
+•	Teen Patti is Indian-style poker game which has multi-player capability so that players can use multiple PCs on same wireless network to play this game together